arihantverma/arihantverma.com/posts/personal-essays/published/2021/4-dec/about-strange-thing-about-love.md

 ---

 When I thought about it again today, I remembered endless conversations I've had with my best friend [Amrita][6], who's made me see myself in truth's light like a mirror over all these years.
-How we could talk through a rainbow of emotions, sometimes after without over all getting affected by it ( if we did, it undo-ed with wisdom of being able to let go, sincere apologies, time ).
+How we could talk through a rainbow of emotions, sometimes after, without getting affected by it ( if we did, it undo-ed with wisdom of being able to let go, sincere apologies, sharing and time ).

 I remembered the numerous times I shadowed anger into playing hide and seek when mother yelled or complained for whatever reasons.
 I just assented and quickly diverted attention to something else, so that her mind won't dwell into a habit, and instead tackle the same things pestering the mind with a [spirit of scientific enquiry][7].

-The numerous times my oldest friend could forgive me for all the truths I held back, and ultimately deciding to let me go with that forgiveness still intact.
+The numerous times my oldest friend could forgive me for all the truths I held back, and ultimately decided to let me go with that forgiveness still intact.

 It is a strange thing about love, that when mixed with wisdom and tools to get to know the tendencies of the mind and how to stay centered amdist those disagreements, it ultimately leads to knowledge that it's wiser to dance, because we haven't got all the time in the world to keep at it, if you are getting the drift.

+What does this dance look like?
+For me it is: not taking life too seriously even in the most chaotic, unfavourable, desperate times.
+Getting up in the middle of zoom calls, muting, switching camera off and dancing in fits and starts.
+Catching up with old friends.
+Acknowledging and understanding the state of the mind, and delaying responses so that they weren't reactions.
+And just you know…laughing and smiling without any reason.

+{% InlineEmoji "💃🏻" "Dancing girl Emoji" %}

 Here's a wonderful detour about **_the paradox of love and truth_**:

 <details>
-  <summary><strong>Truth and Lies</strong></summary>
+  <summary><strong>The Paradox Of Love And Truth</strong></summary>

   Excerpt from the book [Celebrating Love][9]